H4ssi/mmo-server/README.md

 }
 ```

-which means currently the player is in room `1337`.
+meaning, currently the player is in room `1337`.
 Besides the player, there
 are two other players in this room currently:

 * Player `"bert"` with local room id `0` on tile `[8/8]`